PeachBight/VRCLightingRig/README.md

 2. Change the light into either a `Directional`, `Point`, or `Spot` light, using the indicated toggles (or toggle off)
 3. Go into the `Properties` sub-menu to change the light properties
     1. Choose the light color using the `Color` sub-menu (uses RGB model)
-    2. Change the light strength using the `Intensity` radial
+    2. Change the light strength using the `Intensity` radial (note the bug listed in the caveats section)
         * goes from  0%=>`0.01` to 50%=>`1` to 100%=>`10`
     3. Change the range using the `Range` radial
         * goes from  0%=>`0.25m` to 50%=>`20.25m` to 100%=>`220.25m`